A computational study of accelerating, steady and fading negative streamers in ambient air: Discussion and analysis

 where $\sigma^*(z)$ is the streamer's line conductivity given by equation \eref{eq:line conductivity} and $E^*(z)$ is the average electric field in the $z$ direction.
 If equations \eref{eq:current-line-charge} and \eref{eq:current-internal} are combined, the result is

-\Fref{fig:internal field} shows the actual on-axis electric field for the two cases discussed above together with results from equation \eref{eq:internal-field}.
+\Fref{fig:internal field} shows the actual on-axis electric field for the positive and negative steady streamers from \tref{tab:steady-comparison} corresponding to the lowest background fields, together with results from equation \eref{eq:internal-field}.
 Behind the streamer head, $E^*(z)$ agrees well with the on-axis electric field $E(z)$ for both steady streamers.
 Note that discrepancies are visible ahead of the streamer, where equation (\ref{eq:internal-field}) does not apply.

 The minimal internal on-axis electric fields $E_\mathrm{min}$ behind the streamer head are 8.02\,kV/cm and 1.17\,kV/cm for the above-mentioned steady negative and positive streamers, respectively.
 These internal fields are related to the steady propagation fields, which they cannot exceed.
 There is however a polarity difference.
 For steady positive streamers, the internal field can be significantly below the background field \cite{li2022}, whereas for steady negative streamers these fields are rather similar.
 In other words, the screening of the electric field is weaker for steady negative streamers.